solendprotocol/marinade-widget/README.md

-# Jupiter Terminal
+# Marinade Terminal

-Jupiter Terminal is an open-sourced, lite version of Jupiter that provides end-to-end swap flow by linking it in your HTML.
+Marinade Terminal is an open-sourced, lite version of Marinade that provides end-to-end swap flow by linking it in your HTML.

 Visit our Demo / Playground over at https://terminal.jup.ag